IgniteUI/indigo-design-docfx/en/components/card-skeleton.md

 ## Actions

 The skeleton actions map to the same six layouts that can be found in the standard [Card](card.md).
 They are also defined with a smart layout in Sketch, letting you remove elements by setting them to ~No Symbol and have the rest automatically adjust to the desired layout.
-While in Adobe XD, the use of stacks lets you achieve that by deleting the unused layers instead.
+In Adobe XD, the use of a Stack lets you achieve the same when you remove unnecessary components.

 <img class="responsive-img" src="../images/card_skeleton_actions_buttons_icons.png" srcset="../images/card_skeleton_actions_buttons_icons@2x.png 2x" />